stleerh/blog/providing_insight.md

 to display in the UI.

 Next to the filter field are three other options.
-The first option manages what columns to display as there are many more such as Protocol, IP and Direction.
-There are also a few "super" columns like "IPs and Port" that will display the source IP, source port, destination IP and destination port, all in one column.
+The first option manages what columns to display as there are many more columns to display, such as Protocol, IP and Direction.
+There are also a few super-columns like "IPs and Port" that display the source IP, source port, destination IP and destination port, all in one column.

 The next option is the display format, including a compact view to show one flow per line.
 The last option exports the data in CSV format, which is compatible